 People with skin diseases (such as atopic dermatitis) can choose gentle forms of exercise that do not require excessive exertion and are easy to perform, such as walking, jogging, cycling, simple yoga exercises, stretching, or any type of physical exercise that the practitioner finds suitable for their health and does not affect their condition.

-4. Things to keep in mind when exercising for people with atopic dermatitis
+4. Things to keep in mind when exercising for people with atopic dermatitis.

-Injuries, skin contact friction during exercise, excessive sweating or overexertion can all aggravate dermatitis.
+Injuries, skin contact friction during exercise, excessive sweating or overtraining can all aggravate dermatitis.
 A small percentage of people may have allergies during exercise, which can even lead to life-threatening anaphylactic shock, especially during exercise or high-intensity physical activity.
 Therefore, you should stop exercising immediately if you experience hives on your skin, along with other systemic conditions such as chest tightness, difficulty breathing, dizziness, nausea, abdominal pain, diarrhea, etc.

 Comment (0)